 • The San Francesco Church where major art works are kept such as the Crucifixion by Van Dick.

-• The concrete statue of the Giant, Il Gigante, built beside the terrace of a local villa near the beach of Fegina, representing Neptune, the god of the sea.
+• The statue of the Giant, Il Gigante, a stone sculpture located at the end of Fegina Beach, representing Neptune, the god of the sea.

 • The statue of San Benedetto d' Assisi, located on the "colle dei capuccini" on the old town side.

 • High up at 400 metres above sea level is the Soviore Sanctuary which dates back to the XVII Century.